winstongubantes/MatchaSync/docs/CustomFunctions.md

 var resultValue = valueResult["value"];
  ```

-Keep in mind that we need to do some extra steps in exposing odata custom functions, for more info you can check the complete documentation in this [LINK HERE](https://docs.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/odata-actions-and-functions)
+For more information about OData Functions check the complete documentation in this [LINK HERE](https://docs.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/odata-actions-and-functions)

-## Call a Function from WebApi
+## Calling  WebApi Method

-In Webapi version it is very straightforward, This is your typical and plain old way.
-We are calling "GetSalesTaxRate" method.
+In Webapi there is no need for configuration, it is very straightforward, This is your typical and plain old way.
+We are calling "GetSalesTaxRate" method something like this.

  ```csharp
 //get the client instance